 - 1. The TEMS and radio receiver must be placed as far away from each other as possible. - 2.
-The TEMS battery pack and the receiver battery pack must be placed as far away from each other as possible.
-At a minimum, the batteries must not be placed side-by-side, but end-to-end.
-This is to eliminate the chances of R/F cross talk or spurious signal induction between the units which may affect the operation of your radio equipment. - 3.
-Your J1300R uses a Hall Effect sensor rather than an optical sensor to measure rpm.
+The TEMS battery pack and the R/C receiver battery pack should be placed as far away from each other as possible.
+This is to eliminate the chances of R/F cross talk or spurious signal induction between the units which may affect the operation of your radio equipment.
+However, this is only a precautionary measure as there are many jets flying with both battery packs bundled together.
+Range check before flight is the safest practice. - 3.
+Your J600R uses a Hall Effect sensor rather than an optical sensor to measure rpm.
 This obviates the problems associated with traditional optical sensors such as light blanking from the sun in external mounting situations.
 Avoid placing servos, solenoid valves, pumps, or magnetic objects inline with the engine front cover to minimize the chances of interference to the Hall Effect rpm sensor. - 4.
 When plugging the TEMS into the receiver, extreme care must be taken with the polarity of the receiver.
 The TEMS has JR type connectors.
 This will plug into Futaba and other "positive middle" type radios but care must be taken not to reverse the polarity.
 Other "middle negative" systems may be used but the polarity of the TEMS plug will need to be changed.
 Pay careful attention to the system you are using.